Image: First News

 What is fake news?
 Propaganda, half-truths, jokes taken seriously, downright lies?
 Nicky Cox, editor in chief of First News, an award-winning national UK newspaper for children, offers this advice for parents

-Fake news is rarely harmless: plausible lies pass for truth, reputations can be shredded and it’s even more serious when it’s a deliberate attempt to manipulate public opinion.
-This year we’ve seen examples of this both in the USA and in our own general election.
+Fake news is rarely harmless.
+Plausible lies pass for truth, reputations can be shredded and it’s even more serious when it’s a deliberate attempt to manipulate public opinion.

 Stories never disappear from the web, they’re just archived.
 Social media can act like Chinese whispers, repeating and distorting facts to create sensational headlines.
 Clicks can represent big money to advertisers and if there is a juicy story, people will click and read.
 The news – true or false – is almost irrelevant.
 People like to be entertained.